sf-wdi-25/notes/week-01-controlling-the-dom/day-02-bootstrap-and-js/dusk-bootstrap/README.md

 ###Learning Objectives

-* Understand and implement a grid system
+* Write modular, class-based CSS styles
+* Discover the Bootstrap Grid
-* Design html pages with the aid of bootstrap & mockups
+* Construct HTML pages with the aid of Bootstrap & mockups
 * Use a CDN to require Bootstrap in your project

 ##Intro to Bootstrap